 Some of the larger projects include

-- The pharmacy field school rotation started in 2008, which brings 15 US students and professors for two weeks at a time to learn about health care in Dominica and do volunteer work in rural clinics.
-Prior to the trips, students collect medical supplies from US pharmacies to supplement the rural health clinics and in 2012 alone were able to donate over $50,000 US worth of medical supplies!
+- The pharmacy field school rotation which started in 2008, brings 15 US students and professors for two weeks at a time to learn about health care in Dominica and do volunteer work in rural clinics.
+Prior to the trips, students collect medical supplies from US pharmacies to supplement the rural health clinics and in 2012 alone were able to donate over US$50,000 worth of medical supplies!

 - Jungle Bay was a founding partner of Open Books, Open Minds – Leave a Book Behind.
 A literacy project bringing 250 books per year to hundreds of primary school students in seven schools of the southeast of Dominica.
 One school went from having among lowest literacy rates on the island to the highest, according to the Ministry of Education.
 For more information, watch the videos Libraries for Youth in Dominica and Open a book Open a mind.
 Take a look at the Leave a book behind brochure.

-- The House Of Hope was developed and is now operating thanks to generously contribution over $40,000 US dollars from Jungle Bay.
-This is a community operated facility for indigent children and young adults with severe disabilities from Dominica's southeast.
-The Employee Community Fund along with the matching funds from Sam and Glenda Raphael, owners of Jungle Bay, provide the salaries necessary for 24 hour supervision and care of patients.
+- The House Of Hope was developed and is now operating thanks to the generous contribution of over US$40,000 from Jungle Bay.
+This is a community-operated facility for indigent children and young adults with severe disabilities located in the south-east of Dominica.
+The Employee Community Fund along with the matching funds from Sam and Glenda Raphael, owners of Jungle Bay, provide the salaries necessary for 24- hour supervision and care of patients.